Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Methodology

-\begin{enumerate} \item \textbf{Constraint Adherence:} Quantifies the model’s compliance with the clarified constraints in the prompt.
-The ability to satisfy multiple constraints is a fundamental criterion to evaluate decision quality , as violations make optimal solutions impractical \citep{keeney1993decisions}.
-This criterion assesses the system's ability to integrate directives of each compared task, serving as a measure of the efficacy of the ambiguity manipulation.
+\item \textbf{Constraint Adherence:} Quantifies the model's compliance with the clarified constraints in the prompt.
+The ability to satisfy multiple constraints is a fundamental criterion for decision quality, as violations make optimal solutions impractical \citep{keeney1993decisions}.
+This criterion also directly measures the efficacy of the human clarification at Stage 4: a model that ignores constraints introduced through human clarification fails the collaboration loop.

-\item \textbf{Agreement:} The Evaluator Model obtained the perspective of an experienced executive, scoring the degree of agreement with the decision.
-Given the subjective nature of managerial decision-making, we used agreement as a validity check.
-High agreement among independent evaluators suggests consistent, reliable judgments that are less susceptible to individual biases \citep{hallgren2012computing, gwet2014handbook}.
+\item \textbf{Agreement:} The evaluator model adopts the perspective of an experienced executive and scores the degree of agreement with the recommended action.
+Given the subjective nature of managerial decision-making, agreement serves as a validity check on the practical soundness of the decision \citep{hallgren2012computing, gwet2014handbook}.